Jonathan-Rajaratnam/SSH-Presentation/presentation.md

 #### **Setup Alias**

--   Can use to create shprtcut names for hosts where instead of using `ssh username@123.45.67.89` we could use
+-   Can use to create shortcut names for hosts where instead of using `ssh username@123.45.67.89` we could use
     `ssh dev1`